 Instructions

-- In a large pot, add 1 tsp sesame oil + 1 tsp vegetable oil.
-Add kimchi and cook on medium heat until soft, caramelized, and the liquid is mostly evaporated.
+- Saute kimchi. *Optional step if kimchi is not old enough or low quality.* In a large pot, add 1 tsp sesame oil + 1 tsp vegetable oil.
+Add kimchi and cook on medium heat until soft, caramelized, and the liquid is mostly evaporated, about 10-15 minutes.

-- Add pork belly, water, gochujang, and sugar.
+- Simmer.
+Add pork belly, pork bones, anchovy broth (or water), and gochujang.
 Cover and bring to a boil.
-Lower heat and simmer until pork belly is jiggly and tender and the kimchi is cooked braised and soft, about 25-30 minutes.
+Lower heat and simmer until pork belly is jiggly and tender, pork riblets/ribs are falling off the bone, and the kimchi is cooked braised and soft, about 25-30 minutes.

-- Add tofu and simmer until heated through, about 2-3 more minutes.
+- Add tofu.
+Cube tofu and add to the pot.
+Cover and simmer until heated through, about 5 minutes.

-- Add sesame oil, and butter.
+- Add sesame oil and butter.
+Add drizzle of sesame oil and butter.
 Garnish with green onion and sesame seeds.
-Serve with rice and enjoy!

 Pingback: Crispy Hash Browns with Kimchi + Bacon + Eggs | The Subversive Table